May 6, 2026

 Shell>

-And this is expected because we don’t have any disks the machine can boot attached to it.
-So basically the next step is disks.
-We could go as we go with our own machines, attach an empty volume, and take an ISO from an operating system and install it, like I used to do in my machines in the old times.
-However, there is a better way, some Linux distros provide cloud images (Ubuntu’s here: https://ubuntu.com/server/docs/explanation/clouds/find-cloud-images/) which already have this installation step complete for us.
-So, we can do something like this:
+And this is expected because we don’t have any disks attached.
+The next step is disks.
+We could take the same approach as on our own machines: attach an empty volume, grab an OS installer ISO, and run through the install, the way I used to do in the old days.
+There’s a better way, though — some Linux distros publish cloud images (Ubuntu’s are here) that already have the installation step done for us.
+We can do something like this:

 curl -LO https://cloud-images.ubuntu.com/noble/current/noble-server-cloudimg-arm64.img